 Within the walls there are a number of garden areas.

-The Walled Garden is the core of the garden created by the Fortescues.
-This contains a medieval tower, the last remains of a once much larger three-storied building.
-Stone built with a slate roof, it had a oak-panelled parlour on the ground floor, a hall, buttery, beerhouse and cellar.
-On the first floor were four bedrooms and a study with fir timbered floor and ceilings; above were three more bedrooms and another room, again fir timbered.
-Today the tower acts as a means of moving between The Lower Terrace and Tennis Court Terrace as well as affording fantastic view of the Walled Garden itself from its uppermost level.
+The iconic medieval tower is all that remains of a three-storied building.
+Stone built with a slate roof, it had a oak-panelled parlour on the ground floor, a hall, buttery, beer-house and cellar.
+On the first floor were four bedrooms and a study; above were three more bedrooms and another room.
+Today the tower acts as the flight of stairs connecting the Lower Terrace and Tennis Court Terrace.
+It is also a wonderful viewing platform.

 Across from the tower is a thatched barn which, in medieval times served as kitchen to the main house – separated due to the risk of fire.
 The thatch was replaced in the spring of 2017.

 This part of the garden is another ‘show-stopper’ coming into its own from June right through to mid autumn (depending on frosts for dahlias).
 On either side of the grass path is a narrow serpentine hedge of Phillyrea angustifolia, which cleverly divides border areas, leads the eye along and provides a backdrop to colourful planting.
 The scheme features deep purple foliage of Actaea simplex ‘Black Negligee’, architectural Angelica gigas, and bronze fennel.
 These dark colours contrast with bright dahlia, phlox, potentillas and astilbes.
 High summer sees the arching spires of Lilium henryi, its chocolate spots echoed in Dahlia ‘Dark Desire’.
 The warmth of the scheme is tempered by long-blooming Nepeta grandiflora ‘Bramdean’ and Geranium ‘Rosanne’.